MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

    sudo apt-get install openssh-server g++ gdb make ninja-build rsync zip
    ```

-   You may be prompted for your root password to run the sudo command.
+   You might be prompted for your root password to run the `sudo` command.
 If so, enter it and continue.
 Once complete, the required services and tools are installed.

 1. Ensure the ssh service is running on your Linux computer by running: